 Date Issued: 20/8/19 Signature for the Responsible Authority: Note: Under Part 4, Division 1A of the Planning and Environment Act 1987, a permit may be amended.
-Please check with the responsible authority that this permit is the current committed to pose a state upon. m
+Please scheck with the responsible authority that this permit is the surrent permit and can be acted upon. m